mia-platform/documentation/docs/fast_data/inputs_and_outputs.md

 **Consumer**: Custom (whoever needs it)

-**Definition**: The Single View Events or `svc-events` informs the listener that a single view has been successfully updated.
+**Description**: The Single View Events or `svc-events` informs the listener that a single view has been successfully updated.

 <details><summary>AsyncApi specification</summary>
 <p>